suncoast-devs/joint-training-curriculum-.net/Required_Software.md

 ```

-### git
+### Git

 #### What

 Git is a distributed source control system.
-This allows us work and collaborate on different projects with little to no headache.
+This allows us to work on and collaborate on different projects with little to no headache.

 #### Why